lerina/lerina.github.io/html/lrn/text/the_process/SIMPLE.md

 - See thing in three
     * Data - Input - Output - processing
     * Noun - Verbs - Attributes
-    * Data - Calculations - Actions
+    * Data - Computation - Actions
 - Favor push over pull when it comes to Data.
+- Favor decomposition and composition at all times.

 ---